NWChemEx/TAMM/docs/prerequisites.md

 Supported Configurations
 -------------------------
 - The following configurations are recommended since they are tested and are known to work:
-  - GCC versions >= 9.1 + OpenMPI-2.x/MPICH-3.x built using corresponding gcc versions.
+  - GCC versions >= 9.1 + OpenMPI-2.x/MPICH-3.x built using the corresponding GCC versions.
   - LLVM Clang versions >= 9 + OpenMPI-2.x/MPICH-3.x
   - Apple Clang versions >= 9 + OpenMPI-2.x/MPICH-3.x